 “But this paper is worthy of publication.
 You may not have any choice of a career if people recognize how organized and insightful you are.
 You may have found your calling.”

-I was shocked at his praise.
-Maybe Daddy had convinced him to give me false confidence, though I doubted anyone felt I was lacking in self-esteem.
+I’m shocked at his praise.
+Maybe Daddy convinced him to give me false confidence, though I doubt anyone feels I’m lacking in self-esteem.

-Professor Feldstein told me to rewrite the espionage section from a third-party point of view.
-He said to add Seth’s name to the case study.
-He would supervise it being published.
+Professor Feldstein tells me to rewrite the espionage section from a third-party point of view.
+He says to add Seth’s name to the case study.
+He will supervise it being published.
 I didn’t even know Seth’s last name.

 “Now get out of here.”

-I ran all the way from the Econ building to the B school, across the river.
-I was out of breath when I found Seth at the library, tapping him on the shoulder.
+I run all the way from the Econ building to the B school, across the river.
+I’m out of breath when I find Seth at the library, tapping him on the shoulder.

 “Professor Feldstein says we should submit our case study to the Harvard Business Review.”